galczo5/mythical-angular/content/posts/setters.md

 As you may notice, the order of sets is directed by order in a component usage.
 It means that a programmer who is going to use your component has to know its implementation.
-This one is very simple, in real-life applications it's very often a lot harder to find where the problem is.
+This one is very simple, in real-life applications it's a lot harder to find where the problem is.
-The last thing you want to have is these kinds of problems in your code base.
+The last thing you want is to have these kinds of problems in your code base.

 If you ask me for advice, just don't use setters.
 Use `ngOnChanges` instead.